rails-inspire-django/django-turbo-helper/README.md

 create_todo_view = CreateTodoView.as_view()
 ```

-This class automatically adopts the convention of using the underscore prefix for any partials, so you could save a line of code and just write:
+This class automatically adopts the convention of using the underscore prefix for any partials, so you could save a lines of code and just write:

 ```
 class CreateTodoView(TurboStreamCreateView):
+    model = Todo
-    template_name = "todos/todo_form.html"
+    form_class = TodoForm
     turbo_stream_target = "todo-form"
 ```
-and the turbo stream template will automatically resolve to todos/_todo_form.html.
+and the turbo stream template will automatically resolve to *todos/_todo_form.html* (the *CreateView* of course resolves the default template names as well, based on the model metadata).

 ## Response classes